PromptPex: Automatic Test Generation for Language Model Prompts: Conclusion and Future Work

-AI model prompts are an increasingly common and important part of many software applications yet few tools exist to help software developers write, test, debug, maintain, and migrate such prompts to new models.

-We have presented {\toolname{}}, the first LLM-based tool that, given an AI model prompt as input, automatically generates an input and output specification for the prompt as well as test cases to explore the behavior of the prompt.
-The specifications and test cases alone are valuable artifacts that can help the prompt developer understand their prompt and test it.
-Tests generated by {\toolname{}} can be used to augment existing unit test cases for prompts if they already exist.
-Further, {\toolname{}} automatically tests a given prompt and test input against a collection of AI models and evaluates the results for output compliance with the input prompt, allowing users to quickly understand the behavior of their prompt on multiple models.
+AI model prompts are critical in software applications, yet few tools exist to help developers write, test, debug, maintain, and migrate them. {\toolname{}} is the first LLM-based tool that, given an AI model prompt, automatically generates an input/output specification along with test cases.
+These help developers understand and validate their prompts, and can augment existing unit tests for prompts.
+Moreover, {\toolname{}} tests a given prompt across multiple AI models, evaluating whether outputs meet the prompt’s requirements.
+We demonstrate that {\toolname{}} outperforms baseline LLM-based test generators and identifies the models best suited for specific prompts.

-A key element of our approach is that we extract a projection of the prompt as a set of independent, concrete, checkable output rules that are then used to create targeted tests.
-Many prompts used in commercial applications have natural language statements that express such rules.
-For example, a prompt might contain phrases like "Ensure that..." or "The output must ..." that translate directly into our output rules.

-In evaluating {\toolname{}} with a suite of {\numBenchmarks} prompt benchmarks using {\numTestModels} diverse AI models, we show that {\toolname{}} consistently outperforms the baseline LLM-based test generator and clearly identifies which models are most suited to use for given prompt.
 Future extensions to {\toolname{}} will focus on test generation for more sophisticated inputs, extracting more sophisticated logical constraints expressed in prompts, and integrating our test generation with prompt optimization approaches.